Frequently Asked Questions

 How do I apply if I'm not a US citizen?

 If you hold a current US visa or will need to apply for one, complete the international application here.
 All other prospective students will complete the domestic application.
-Once your admission officer receives and reviews your application, they will email you a list of needed items.
+Once your admission officer receives and reviews your application, our International Student and Scholar Services team will contact you a list of needed items.

 When can I transfer?
 Do I need a certain number of hours?

 You can transfer with any number of credit hours earned after high school graduation.
 If you have 24 or more earned credit hours, we will only require a transcript from each college or university you have previously attended.
-If you have 23 or fewer earned credit hours, we will also need your high school transcript and your ACT/SAT scores in addition to your college transcript(s).
+If you have 23 or fewer earned credit hours, we will also need your high school transcript and your ACT/SAT scores (optional through 2024-25) in addition to your college transcript(s).
+UK is test-optional for admission through the 2024-25 academic year; this means students with less than 24 earned hours may be considered for admission without standardized test scores.
+Learn more about our test-optional policy here.
 You can find more information about this on our Transfer Requirements page.

 Are there expiration dates on my ACT or SAT scores?

-We will not be able to accept ACT or SAT scores that are more than five years old.
-If your scores are more than five years old, you will either need to retake the ACT or SAT, or attend a community college until you have earned at least 24 credit hours.
+We are not be able to accept ACT or SAT scores that are more than five years old.
+If your scores are more than five years old, you will either need to retake the ACT or SAT, attend a community college until you have earned at least 24 credit hours or students may also choose to apply using our test-optional policy.
+Applying test-optional meaning students with less than 24 earned credit hours may be considered for admission to UK without standardized test scores.
+Learn more about our test-optional policy, which runs through the 2024-25 academic year, here.

 What about my AP scores?
 Do those expire?